We all need help from time to time with our photography. Whether it is trying to understand a specific process, or how to obtain a particular shot.

 The most important areas that you won’t find anywhere else on your camera are the focus points.
 This lets you know what part of your scene will be sharp, depending on your choice of lens.

-This is really handy to know, yet this photography cheat sheet isn’t something you’ll need over and over.
-Look at it for a few minutes and you’re ready.
+This is really handy to know.
+This photography cheat sheet from Nikon isn’t something you’ll need over and over.
+Look at it for a few minutes, and you’re ready.

 12. The Beginner’s Guide to Newborn Photography

 Newborn photography can be a very joyous field to work in.
-By no means is it easy, as you will need a lot of patience, inspiration and of course talent.
+By no means is it easy.
+You will need a lot of patience, inspiration and, of course, talent.

-This photography cheat sheet runs through the basic ideas you need to know and a great resource to ensure the best possible images.
+This photography cheat sheet from Adorama runs through the basic ideas you need to know.
+It is a great resource to ensure the best possible images.

 From the best ways to keep the newborn comfortable, to little tips and techniques.
 You’ll be glad to have this on hand when you complete your first few shoots.

-This guide shows you where you need to crop the body when doing portrait photography.
+This guide from DCW shows you where you need to crop the body when doing portrait photography.
 It goes from the widest full body shot to the tightest facial portrait.

-A histogram is a very important part of photography.
-It lets you see the range of tones within your scene and how they are captured by your camera.
+A histogram lets you see the range of tones within your scene and how they are captured by your camera.

 This photography cheat sheet is one of the most important to learn.
-Thank god it is relatively simple.
+Thank god (or rather, Digital Camera World) it is relatively simple.

-One of the biggest questions many beginner photographers have is how to take photographs in low light conditions.
+One of the biggest questions many beginner photographers have is how to shoot in low light conditions.

-Here, you need to become familiar with new equipment and utilising the camera settings you use in well-lit situations.
+You need to become familiar with new equipment and utilising the camera settings.
 This might mean pushing some to their absolute limits.

 There are many techniques and photography tips to nailing the shot in darker scenarios.
 I would say you need to know as many as possible for each possibility.

-Go through this great photography cheat sheet.
+Go through this great photography cheat sheet from Snapsort.
 You can even print it off and take it with you.

 Composition is one of the most important areas of photography.
-Once you have some of the basic technical abilities down, you need to concentrate on the creativity of your work.
+Once you have some of the basic technical abilities down, you need to concentrate on the creativity.

 This is where composition comes in, and this handy photography cheat sheet.
 Here, you’ll find 19 of the best examples, aimed at adding more interest to your images.